semgrep/bento/README.md

 $ bento [ enable|disable ] autorun
 ```

-These feature rely on pre-commit Git hooks.
-If these hooks incorrectly block your commit, you can skip them by passing the `--no-verify` flag to Git at commit-time (please use this sparingly):
+This feature makes use of Git hooks.
+If the Bento hook incorrectly blocks your commit, you can skip it by passing the `--no-verify` flag to Git at commit-time (please use this sparingly, all hooks will be skipped):

 ```bash
 $ git commit --no-verify
 ```

 ### Team Use
-To setup Bento for all contributors of a project, add Bento's configuration to Git (it is ignored by default):
+To setup Bento for all project contributors, add Bento's configuration to Git (it’s ignored by default):

 ```bash
 $ cd <PROJECT DIRECTORY>